La Perouse Circuit Walk to Cape Banks

 5. Cape Banks

-From Henry Head, the circuit walk continues along the coast, heading towards Cape Banks.
+From Henry Head, the circuit walk continues along the coast towards Cape Banks.

 Cape Banks in La Perouse

-The path consists of several boardwalks through a heath landscape mixed with sections of rock and sand, including the very secluded Cruwee Cove Beach.
+The path winds through heathland on a series of boardwalks, with sections of rock and sand, including the secluded Cruwee Cove Beach.

-This is also where the track crosses a section of the New South Wales Golf Club, before arriving at a small footbridge that gets people across to the Cape Banks headland.
+Along the way, the track crosses part of the New South Wales Golf Club before reaching a small footbridge that leads to the Cape Banks headland.

 Footbridge to Cape Banks